introduction

 B. peripheral NS: consist of nerves which enter & leave the CNS.
 Is subdivided into:

-efferent (motor) divisions: carry impulses from CNS to effector organs eg muscles & glands. includes somatic NS (controlling skeletal muscle contraction) + & autonomic NS ( controlling smooth & cardiac muscles & glands)
+afferent (sensory) division: carry impulses from the periphery to CNSefferent (motor) divisions: carry impulses from CNS to effector organs eg muscles & glands. includes somatic NS (controlling skeletal muscle contraction) + & autonomic NS ( controlling smooth & cardiac muscles & glands)

 Somatic division is functionally considered the motor nervous system